I’m not an oracle, but I can do my best to give you a hand. I can also link you to some of my favorite resources, written by me and by other people.

 - #AskingAutistics is a hashtag where anyone can ask autistic people for advice.
 (Feel free to do this anytime!)

-- The neurodiversity movement involves the belief that autistic people aren’t broken, just different and in need of support.
+- The neurodiversity paradigm is the belief that autistic people aren’t broken, just different and in need of support.
 We’re disabled, not afflicted.
 We deserve a say in our own lives, and we deserve to be free from abuse and discrimination.
 We believe that therapy should focus on our health and happiness as autistic people, not on training us to act non-autistic.

 - The anti-neurodiversity movement believes that autism is a life-ruining disaster that needs a cure.
-(The cure may involve abortion of autistic fetuses.)
+(The cure likely involves abortion of autistic fetuses.)
 The movement believes that non-autistic family members and psychologists should control the conversation about autism, and that therapy should be focused on eradicating signs of autism and making autistics’ behavior more convenient for other people.
 Preventing abuse is not a priority for them.

-There are no words for how much I love wikiHow’s autism articles.
+My top two resources are the Autism Wellbeing Wiki and wikiHow’s autism articles.
 They’re detailed and they cover so many topics.
 But they don’t cover everything (not yet at least).

 Need more help?
 Log on to social media. #AskingAutistics is a great way to get advice.